pclaridy/body-fat-predictive-analytics/README.md

 # Predicting Body Fat Percentage: Regression Models and Analysis

 This project focuses on predicting body fat percentage from various physiological measurements using regression models.
-We explore the complexities of estimating body fat percentages with a comprehensive analysis of multiple regression techniques.
+I explore the complexities of estimating body fat percentages with a comprehensive analysis of multiple regression techniques.
 The study includes data preparation, exploratory data analysis, model development, and thorough evaluation methodologies.

 ## Table of Contents